Is My Foot Or Ankle Broken?

-Should I Get An X-ray For My Ankle?
+Should I Get An X-ray To See If My Foot Is Broken?

 • Can you take 4 steps?
 If yes, no x-ray needed